PostHog/posthog.com/contents/blog/ceo-diary-1.md

 Thus we decided to get [Five Reference Customers](../handbook/strategy/strategy), despite having >100 subscribers (on top of thousands of open source deployments).
 This means customers who are (i) genuinely delighted (ii) using PostHog meaningfully (iii) paying full price.

 From this exercise, we learned we had to level up our UX around funnels.
 So we [Nailed Funnels](new-vp-nailing-funnels).
 Next up, we're working on [Nailing Diagnosis](../handbook/strategy/roadmap).
-This is particularly cool as we're starting to see how our broad approach (with analytics, session recording and feature flags), lets us uniquely let users visualize their funnels, understand _why_ funnel performance is bad, and release changes to safely to improve it.
+This is particularly cool as we're starting to see how our broad approach (with analytics, session recording and feature flags), uniquely lets users visualize their funnels, understand _why_ funnel performance is bad, and release changes to safely improve it.

 # A board meeting happened